mshenfield/swellnote/README.md

   * Allow users the choice of throwing away a message or sending it back out.
 Delete or block the message from appearing if it is thrown away.
   * Store an identifier in the user's browser and require it to access the API.
 Store it so that we can quickly identify/delete messages from spammy users.
   * Limit messages to words from an English dictionary.
-* i18n - translate to a few languages.
-Allow users to specify what language the message is written in, and what languages they'd like to receive.
-* Animate the bottle floating in and floating out.
-* Animate sending a bottle out when you write a message (maybe with a different colored bottle?)

 ## Art
 Art is by April Petry.